icyflame/blog/_posts/2018-02-24-wildly-functional-digital-studio.md

 [Youtube Chronological][21] | Youtube will let you show the uploads of a channel sorted by date but you can only play them sorted reverse chronologically.
 When you have just found a [new channel][22], almost always, you want to play the videos chronologically.
 I tried to look for services online that would take a playlist and reverse them, but I couldn't find any.
 So, I delved into the YouTube API.
 This Node.js script makes raw calls to the YouTube API.
 No API helper or anything.

 It has been a long while since I have seen the repository pages of some of those utilities.
-It feels great to list out all the things that I built out.
-Terribly great motivation for sure.
+It feels great to list out all the things that I built.
+Terribly great motivation.

 Finally, I would love to see what constitutes your digital studio.
 So, if you have written a post like this before, do drop a link to that in the comments below.
+If you haven't written anything like this yet, please, take an hour.
+Go through the list of your Github repositories and find the things that you built in the past and reminisce.

 _P.S._ I love writing blog posts. **double heart**